-The reserve's transformation will improve its visual appeal, providing a more diverse and dynamic landscape that enhances the visitor experience.
-New plantings will create further seasonal interest, enhance the aesthetic appeal, and provide natural windbreaks that protect the reserve's functionality.
+The transformation of the Gardens will improve their visual appeal, providing a more diverse and dynamic landscape that enhances the visitor experience.
+New plantings will create further seasonal interest, enhance the aesthetic appeal and provide natural windbreaks that will protect the Gardens, its heritage trees and other key amenities.